School & Charity

 As of this post (May 7th 2015) I have not heard of any serious damage to our offices and to our staff.
 More reports will be coming and I'll post the news here.
 In the meantime let me direct you to a couple of other NGOs with a good foundation in place to speed your donations on to those most in need.

 I have been experiencing rather extreme emotions over this whole Nepal Earthquake disaster.
-As with way to many disasters these days it was a calamity easy to for-see.
+As with way too many disasters these days it was a calamity easy to for-see.
 When you make houses out of stone and clay on one of the world's most active fault zones...
 Unfortunately a foreseeable disaster is no less heart wrenching for its foreseeable-ness.

 Of course I share the great popular anguish for all these previously poor village people now living through even greater hardship.
 On top of this though, I feel a seething anger and fear for there are too many hundreds of people without food and shelter, most with their livelihood also destroyed.
 They are desperate and they need our help, but getting your donation to the actual people in need without the larger portion siphoned off into someone's already deep pockets... well that is the challenge.
 Let me say this though, if the organization you are giving to doesn't already have decades of experience doing their job in Nepal already, then your money will probably not help those whom you want it to go to.
 Promises and heart-wrenching ads are probably coming most from those with least ability to actually deliver.
 So after you have your heart wrenched let me recommend that you then head over to "Habitat for Humanity", a 'non-profit' (a designation which means almost nothing so be careful) with experience in Nepal and already has the plan and framework for distribution in place.
-I know there are more reliable organizations ( Oxfam-America is another good one with years of experience in Nepal) - just be careful please, so many need so much, to have your donation wasted is a shame we really need to work hard to avoid.
+I know there are more reliable organizations ( Oxfam-America is another good one with years of experience in Nepal) - just be careful please, with so many needing so much, to have your donation wasted is a shame we really need to work hard to avoid.

 We are a registered "N.G.O."
 (Non- Governmental Organization) operating in